meddle0x53/mix_lfe/README.md

 Lisp is a great language to get into the functional way of thinking and LFE is Lisp 2+ which runs on the greatest platform (personal opinion).
 Elixir's Mix is a great (or the greatest) configuration/package/build manager, so why not use it to compile LFE?
 Also Elixir developers should try LFE!
-This little project has the purpose to make that an easier.
+This little project has the purpose to make that easier.

 ## Installation